CryptozombiesHQ/cryptozombie-lessons/en/14/lessoncomplete.md

 ---
 title: Lesson Complete!
 actions: ['checkAnswer', 'hints']
-requireLogin: true
 material:
   lessonComplete: 1
 ---

 Congratulations, you’ve made it to the end!

-In this lesson, you started exploring how you can build and interact with a centralized oracle by writing two simple smart contracts.

-In the next lesson, we'll put together the missing pieces by implementing:

-* The JavaScript component of the oracle.
-This fetches the ETH price from the Binance public API
-* A bare-bones client that ties everything together.

-Until then, stay tuned and happy coding!
+By now you should have a decent grasp of the basic functions and concepts of Binance Chain, how to create a token and how to trade on the DEX.
+The GUI exists to do many of the functions we walked through, but the real power lies in creating your own token.
+If you have any suggestions for further courses or comments on this one, please email us at suggestions@cleverflare.com.